js-engineer100/College_ERP/README.md

 - **Course Management**: Manage course offerings, schedules, curriculum details, and prerequisites.
 - **Gradebook**: Maintain student grades, generate reports(pdf and csv), and calculate GPA.
 - **Announcements**: Broadcast important announcements and notifications to students and faculty.
-- **Messaging System**: Facilitate communication between students, faculty, and administrators.
+- **Support Ticket System**: Facilitate communication between students, for revaluation of their answersheets.
 - **Administrative Tools**: Provide administrative tools for user management, data backup, and system configuration.

 ## Technologies Used